ConnRaus/ASCIIPrinter/README.md

 ### Photo convert

-To start use `./compile.sh` to compile ASCIIPrinter Photo.
-This will generate the `convert` and `print` files.
+To start use `./compile.sh` to compile both ASCIIPrinter Photo and Video.

 To convert your photos to .asc, simply place your .bmp files into the "images" folder, and run `./convert <input filename, no extension>`.